WorldHealthOrganization/app/docs/TERMS.md

 # WHO COVID-19 App Terms

 These App Terms govern your use of the service (“Services”) provided by the World Health Organization (‘WHO”, “we” “us” or “our”) via our mobile or web apps (“Apps”).
 By using our Service, you accept these App Terms.
-These App Terms supplement our Privacy Policy.
+These App Terms supplement our [Privacy Policy][1].
 We may update these App Terms.
 If you do not agree to these Terms or updates do not use the Services.
 You must be at least 13 years of age to use the Services.
 Your data services agreement with your mobile network provider (“Mobile Provider”) will apply to your use of the App.

 ## License